iwytsang/Credit_Risk_Analysis/README.md

 ## Overview

 ### Purpose
 The purpose of this analysis is to use the credit card dataset from LendingClub to make a recommendation of whether or not the models should be used to assess credit risk.
-The analysis will be done using RandomOverSampler, SMOTE, ClusterCentroids as well as the SMOTEENN algorithm, as well as the BalancedRandomForestClassifier and EasyEnsembleClassifier to predict credit risk.
+The analysis will be done using the RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN algorithms, as well as the BalancedRandomForestClassifier and EasyEnsembleClassifier algorithms to predict credit risk.

 ## Analysis